coto/gae-boilerplate/README.md

 What's a Boilerplate?
 ---------------------
-A Boilerplate is used to describe sections of code that can be reused over and over in new contexts or applications which provides good default values, reducing the need to specify program details in every project. ({wikipedia}[http://en.wikipedia.org/wiki/Boilerplate_code])
+A Boilerplate is used to describe sections of code that can be reused over and over in new contexts or applications which provides good default values, reducing the need to specify program details in every project. ([wikipedia](http://en.wikipedia.org/wiki/Boilerplate_code))

 What makes this Boilerplate Amazing?
 ------------------------------------
 It is fully featured, actively maintained, and uses the latest technologies supported by Google App Engine.

 New to Google App Engine?
-Learn about it by watching {this video}[http://www.youtube.com/watch?v=bfgO-LXGpTM] or reading {this website}[https://developers.google.com/appengine/].
+Learn about it by watching [this video](http://www.youtube.com/watch?v=bfgO-LXGpTM) or reading [this website](https://developers.google.com/appengine/).

 Get started in just a few easy steps
 ------------------------------------
-1. Download the last version of the {App Engine SDK}[http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python] for Linux, Mac OS or Windows (Tested with SDK version 1.6.6).
+1. Download the last version of the [App Engine SDK](http://code.google.com/appengine/downloads.html#Google_App_Engine_SDK_for_Python) for Linux, Mac OS or Windows (Tested with SDK version 1.6.6).
-1. Download the code of this Boilerplate ({here}[https://github.com/coto/gae-boilerplate/zipball/master])
+1. Download the code of this Boilerplate ([here](https://github.com/coto/gae-boilerplate/zipball/master))
 1. Run locally ({instructions}[https://developers.google.com/appengine/docs/python/tools/devserver]).
 1. Set your 'application' name in {app.yaml}[https://github.com/coto/gae-boilerplate/blob/master/app.yaml]
 1. Set parameters in {config.py}[https://github.com/coto/gae-boilerplate/blob/master/config.py].  (secret key, {recaptcha code}[http://www.google.com/recaptcha/whyrecaptcha], salt etc.)